-The subject and its expected results respond to the following approaches and objectives: The subject and its expected results are based on a single approach and objective: On the one hand, the graduate is able to respond to the needs and requirements of the aquaculture sector both in its productive and health management and can also act on those wild species closely linked to the natural environment and, on the other hand, learning the main diseases affecting exotic animals (birds, reptiles and mammals), knowing how to apply a proper diagnostic, therapeutic and preventive protocol.
+The subject and its expected results respond to a single approach and goal: On one hand, the Graduate has to be able to respond to the needs and requirements of the Aquaculture sector both in its productive and sanitary management, being able to act also on those wild species closely linked to the natural environment and, on the other hand, learning about the main diseases affecting exotic animals (birds, reptiles and mammals), knowing how to apply an appropriate diagnostic, therapeutic and preventive protocol.

-1.2.Context and importance of this course in the degree
+1.2.
+Context and importance of this course in the degree